Food sovereignty: Activism

 Native Americans today fight for food sovereignty as a means to address health, returning to culturally traditional foods for healing.
 Returning to traditional eating is challenging, considering an extensive history of relocation and cultural genocide.
 Many Native American histories of traditional culture foods have been lost or are now difficult to recreate.

-Research assistant Kyle Kootswaytewa inspecting a corn crop in Santa Fe, NM.
+Inspecting Corn Crops in Santa Fe, New Mexico Research assistant Kyle Kootswaytewa inspecting a corn crop in Santa Fe, NM.
 Directly connecting and caring for land/seeds in an important aspect of food sovereignty.

 Indigenous food sovereignty activists in the United States assert that indigenous communities have been systematically displaced from their traditional foodways, which has led to mass food insecurity.
 It is argued that the most effective way to achieve food security for indigenous groups is to increase their agency in food production.
 Some activists also argue for food sovereignty as a means of healing historical trauma and as a means of decolonizing their communities.
 In the United States the Indigenous Food Systems Network and the Native American Food Sovereignty Alliance work towards education and policy-making concerned with food and farming security.
 Another group focused on requiring food and energy sovereignty is the White Earth Anishnaabeg from Minnesota, who focus on a variety of foods, planting and harvesting them using traditional methods, a form of decolonization.
 Such groups meet to establish policies for food sovereignty and to develop their local food economies at summits such as the Diné Bich'iiya' Summit in Tsaile, Arizona, which focused on Navajo traditional foods.

 Indigenous food sovereignty activists also often advocate for seed sovereignty, and more generally for plant breeders' rights.
 Seed saving is important to indigenous communities in the United States because it provides those communities with a stable food source and holds cultural importance.
 In addition, seed sovereignty advocates often argue that seed saving is an important mechanism in creating agricultural systems that can adapt to climate change.